bormaxi8080/starred/README.md

 - [radioactivetobi/geo-recon](https://github.com/radioactivetobi/geo-recon) - An OSINT CLI tool desgined to fast track IP Reputation and Geo-locaton look up for Security Analysts.
 - [Beadyhx/going_places](https://github.com/Beadyhx/going_places) - The script uses an Google maps API to download photos of places in the area specified by coordinates and search radius
 - [hmaverickadams/DeHashed-API-Tool](https://github.com/hmaverickadams/DeHashed-API-Tool) - A command-line tool to query the DeHashed API.
 Easily search for various parameters like usernames, emails, hashed passwords, IP addresses, and more.
-- [Aetsu/comHunter](https://github.com/Aetsu/comHunter) - Script to get comments from a site
 - [Aetsu/drakus](https://github.com/Aetsu/drakus) - Drakus allows you to monitor the artifacts and domains used in a Red Team exercise to see if they have been uploaded to certain online malware analysis services.
 - [JettChenT/scan-for-webcams](https://github.com/JettChenT/scan-for-webcams) - scan for webcams on the internet
 - [m-bain/CondensedMovies](https://github.com/m-bain/CondensedMovies) - Story-Based Retrieval with Contextual Embeddings.
 Largest freely available movie video dataset.
 [ACCV'20]